 We have benchmarked our Modern Slavery Act policies and procedures with those of comparable professional service firms and judge that our approach is proportionate and effective in addressing the most salient risks that apply to our business.
-At the same time, we dare not be complacent and we are committed to a process of continuous improvement in our approach to this important global issue.
+However, we are committed to a process of continuous improvement in our approach to this important global issue.